 If you are still conscious, act quickly by treating the hypo with 15-20 grams of carbohydrates.
 Ideal choices are:

-The ideal choices for our second snack are one piece of fruit, a sandwich, milk, and biscuits, or some cereal.
+The ideal choices for our second snack are one piece of fruit, a sandwich, milk, biscuits, or some cereal.

-Like we said, each individual is different, but it might help to consult with your healthcare professional about what might best suit you.
+As we said, each individual is different, but it might help to consult with your healthcare professional about what might best suit you.

 Furthermore, it is always a smart idea to check the packaging’s label, since some sweets and carbs may not be efficient enough to help raise our blood glucose levels back to normal.